Dustin Hoffman: 1970–1979: Film stardom and acclaim

-1980s
+1980–1989: Career expansion

 In Tootsie (1982), Hoffman portrays Michael Dorsey, a struggling actor who finds himself dressing up as a woman to land a role on a soap opera.
 His co-star was Jessica Lange.
 Tootsie earned ten Academy Award nominations, including Hoffman's fifth nomination.
 Under direction by Sydney Pollack, Hoffman's role demanded "a steady bombardment of opposites—edgy then funny, romantic then realistic, soft then quivering."
 To film critic David Denby, Hoffman's character "embodies vulnerability and drive in perfect proportion.
 He has the knack of making everything he does seem perilous, and so audiences feel protective of him and root for him."
-Hoffman's acting was made more difficult than necessary, however, as he was not given the rehearsal time Pollack promised:
+Hoffman's acting was made more difficult than necessary, however, as he was not given the rehearsal time Pollack promised, "I like to be very prepared, and I feel that the success or failure of a film is many times determined before you start principal photography.
+I wanted rehearsal very much.
+I was promised two weeks and was grieved that I didn't get it.
+We also followed the risky course of starting to shoot with a screenplay that wasn't completed".

 Fellow actor Gary Oldman reported that, during a telephone conversation with Hoffman, the latter recalled having made comments toward a "very powerful" industry figure who ensured that he was unable to find work in Hollywood for some time following Tootsie.
 In 1983, Hoffman became a Major Donor for The Mirror Theater Ltd, alongside Paul Newman and Al Pacino, matching a grant from Laurance Rockefeller.
 The men were inspired to invest by their connection with Lee Strasberg, as Lee's then daughter-in-law Sabra Jones was the Founder and Producing Artistic Director of The Mirror.

+In 1983, Hoffman signed on to star in The Yellow Jersey, which was to be a bicycle-racing drama set during the Tour de France.
+Hoffman was passionate about the project, considering several directors, firstly Michael Cimino whom he later fired due to the director's uncompromising way of working.
+The film's producers, however, failed to find a suitable replacement, so the film was not made.